 To keep your mind fresh, clear and calm, especially if your mind is consumed and cluttered with demands from your family and work, I encourage you to learn how to meditate, read motivational life story books, listen to inspirational speeches and talks.

-The more uplifting thoughts you can fill your mind the easier it is for you to tune in and be calm and balance in your daily life.
+The more uplifting thoughts you can fill your mind, or calm and still your thoughts, the easier it is for you to tune in and be calm and balance in your daily life.

-So to wrap up, if you are stressed and looking for easy ways to bring a sense of peace and calm into your life, take time to weave the following 5 relaxation techniques -eat well, invest in self-care, meditate and fill your mind with inspirational messages, and taking proper “breathing breaks” – during your day.
+So, to wrap up, if you are tired of being stressed and looking for easy ways to bring a sense of calm into your life, take time, practice the above 3 Calm Moment Tips – meditation, Chair Yoga and taking proper “breathing breaks” – during your day.

 Every minute of your day you spend in “calm-relaxation-mood” will help you reduce stress and spend more fun time with loved ones.

-Share your tips in the comment box below because I like hearing from you!
+Share your tips in the comment box below because your thoughts can help someone feel happy during their day.
 Thank you!